sijomonps/Codex/README.md

 # 🌐 AWS Hosted Minimal Website

-A simple website built using HTML and CSS, hosted on AWS using a Load Balancer as part of a class event.
+A simple website built using HTML and CSS, hosted on AWS

 ---